matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 ## Proposal

-### Sending a threaded read receipt
+### Threaded read receipts

-This MSC proposes allowing the same receipt type to exist multiple times in a room by adding a `threadId` parameter to reach receipt.
+This MSC proposes allowing the same receipt type to exist multiple times in a room, once per thread.

 The [`/receipt`](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3roomsroomidreceiptreceipttypeeventid)
 endpoint gains a new optional path part and becomes: